getsolus/help-center-docs/docs/user/contributing/testing-an-iso.md

 - Multi-monitor display behaves properly with docking and undocking.

 ### VMs

+This functionality might be affected by the settings of the VM.

 - Copy and paste works from host to guest *before* install, while booted into the live ISO
 - Copy and paste works *after* installation and rebooting the VM